Mr. Fix, the River Styx and Friday Flash Fics. By Jeff Baker, February 21, 2025

 Here’s how it works: the first Monday of every month I draw three cards; a heart, a diamond and a club.
 These correspond to a list naming a genre, a setting and an object that must appear in the story.
 Participants write up a flash fiction story, 1,000 words or less, post it to their website and link it here in the comments.
 I’ll post the results (including, hopefully, one of my own!)

 As I’m no good making videos I did the drawing offstage.
-So, the results were the Nine of Hearts (a Shaggy Dog Story), the Ten of Diamonds (A Line Outside A Theater) and the Eight of Clubs (A Bottle of Poison.)
+So, the results were the King of Hearts (Historical Fiction), the Seven of Diamonds (A Synagogue) and the Jack of Clubs (A Hair Sofa.)

-So we will write a Shaggy Dog Story, set in a Line Outside A Theater involving a Bottle Of Poison.
+So we will write Historical Fiction, set in a Synagogue, involving a Hair Sofa.

-We’ll have the results here in this same space around Monday January 13th, 2025.
+We’ll have the results here in this same space around Monday February 10th, 2025, if my laptop is ready!

 So, get to writing and I’ll post the results next week!
 And I’m putting the 2025 Flash Draw sheet at the end of this message, again! (* indicates those have been used.)